d-exclaimation/pioneer/README.md

 <blockquote>

-💡 _Desolate (exported by Pioneer) provide a handful `AsyncSequence` implemention, which has intergration with Pioneer.
-Due to that, these `AsyncSequence` does not need to explicit termination callback when converted to `EventStream`_
+💡 _Desolate (exported by Pioneer) provide a handful `AsyncSequence` implementation, which has integration with Pioneer.
+Due to that, these `AsyncSequence` does not need to explicit termination callback when converted to `EventStream`. `AsyncStream` also have its integration built in._

 <details>
 <summary>Integration example</summary>